 Search for Jobs and Internships

-Four essential steps in organizing a successful job and internship search include:
+Four steps to a successful job and internship search:

-- Research and network: learn about individual companies, roles and fields through targeted industry research and networking
+- Learn about organizations: Explore careers, companies, roles and fields through research and by expanding your network

-- Self-marketing: create individualized resumes, cover letters and interview skills that demonstrate the match between your experience and the position
+- Marketing: Create tailored resumes and cover letters and prepare your interview skills that demonstrate the match between your experience and the position

-- Decision-making: clarify your priorities to be able to assess and respond to offers and choose options that meet your needs
+- Decisions: Assess and respond to offers that meet your current or future needs

 There are two search strategies for finding career opportunities: